andywag/streaming_data_loader/README.md

 1. Install Rust **curl https://sh.rustup.rs -sSf | sh**
 2. Run **python3 masking_run.py --all** from python folder

-These instructions will run BERT pretraining using the Pile dataset and will avoid all the pain associated with pretraining.
+These instructions will run BERT pretraining using the Pile dataset and will avoid all the pain associated preprocessing datasets normally associated with pretraining.

 ## Dataset support